gbdev/pandocs/src/OAM_Corruption_Bug.md

 - `push rr`, the `call` family, `rst xx` and interrupt handling - Pushing to the stack will trigger the bug 4 times; two usual writes and two glitched writes caused by the implied `dec sp`.
-However, since one glitched write occurs in the same cycle as a actual write, this will effectively behave like 3 writes.
+However, since one glitched write occurs in the same M-cycle as a actual write, this will effectively behave like 3 writes.
 - Executing code from OAM - If PC is inside OAM (reading $FF, that is, `rst $38`) the bug will trigger twice, once for increasing PC